 Luxembourg Dual Citizenship

 Over the last few days, people have contacted LuxCitizenship asking about the effects of the coronavirus situation on applying for citizenship.

-If you are interested to start looking into your eligibility for citizenship, you can check out our genealogical research services and our citizenship eligibility test if you already know about your Luxembourg family background.
-We are also available via telephone if you prefer just to talk with us directly, you can either book a 15-minute call or try us during our business hours at (917) 740-8908.
+If you are interested in starting to look into your eligibility for citizenship, you can check out our genealogical research services and our citizenship eligibility test if you already know about your Luxembourg family background.
+We are also available via telephone if you prefer just to talk with us directly.
+You can either book a 15-minute call or try us during our business hours at (917) 740-8908.

 Other European Citizenships

 You might look into your family history or have a friend looking into family history and find out you have no ancestral ties to Luxembourg.
 What can we say?
 Luxembourg was not and is not the biggest country in Europe.
-If you have ancestral ties to other European countries, we can direct you to other ancestry citizenship resources through our parent organization Citizenship.EU (website coming soon).
+If you have ancestral ties to other European countries, we can direct you to other ancestry citizenship resources through our parent organization Citizenship.EU.
 Don’t hesitate to reach out or send your friends to us.

 At LuxCitizenship, we are here to support you.
-We are happy to discuss with anyone looking for a new indoor activity to pass the time and in look into their citizenship eligibility.
+We are happy to discuss with anyone looking for a new indoor activity to pass the time and help those wanting to look into their citizenship eligibility.
 Better days are on the horizon.
 You can prepare now to take advantage of all that life can offer.

 For applicants who need to travel to Luxembourg by December 31, 2020, to complete their existing citizenship application, you can find our coronavirus information page here.